00021960newelbek/liveStock-MarketDemo/README.md

-#Project Design
+Project Design

 Modularity: Each script handles a distinct task (data prep, training, inference, evaluation), mirroring microservices in enterprise systems.
 Scalability: Designed to handle large datasets (4000+ images in the full version) and multiple models, though the demo uses a smaller subset.
 Extensibility: Easily adaptable to new animal classes or detection tasks by updating the dataset and retraining.
 Robustness: Includes error handling for file paths, model loading, and video processing, ensuring reliability.

-#Limitations and Notes
+Limitations and Notes

 Large datasets and trained models/videos are not committed due to GitHub size limits.
 They can be recreated using downloadDataset.py and train.py.
 Paths in scripts are hardcoded (e.g., C:\Users\elbek\...) for demo purposes; production versions use environment variables or config files.
-The demo focuses on offline video processing; enterprise versions included real-time streaming and cloud integration.
+The demo focuses on offline video processing; enterprise versions included real-time streaming and cloud integration. sad

 Built with Ultralytics YOLO and Roboflow.